getbubblenow/javicle/docs/running.md

 ```

 ## Command Line Options
+The command line options that `jvc` accepts are described below.

+For the other single-operation commands, you can pass options to `jvc` using
+environment variables.

 #### Scratch Directory: `-t` or `--temp-dir`
 Output assets will be placed in the scratch directory, unless otherwise specified